Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/README.md

 [Downloading the Dynamixel SDK](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/download/) [Installing the Python Files for the Dynamixel SDK](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/library_setup/python_linux/)

-In servo_control.py, make sure the address values are correct for the dynamixel servos that you are using as well, and that the device path is correct as well.
+In servo_control.py, make sure the address values are correct for the dynamixel servos that you are using, and that the device path is correct as well.

+In angle_convert.py, make sure the min and max angle and position values are correct for the dynamixel servos that you are using.